Part of the Speed audit

 How to fix it

 Step 2: Add width and height to each image.
-Use the image's actual pixel dimensions.
+Use the image's actual pixel sizes.
 Example: <img src="photo.jpg" width="800" height="600" alt="Description">.
 The browser uses these to calculate the aspect ratio and reserve space in the layout.

 Step 3: Let CSS handle responsive sizing.
 After setting the HTML attributes, add CSS to make images flexible: img { max-width: 100%; height: auto; }.
 The HTML attributes give the browser the aspect ratio.
 The CSS makes the image scale to fit its container.

 Step 5: Handle dynamic or user-uploaded images.
-If your site accepts image uploads, your backend should detect the dimensions when the image is uploaded and store them.
+If your site accepts image uploads, your backend should detect the sizes when the image is uploaded and store them.
 Then your template can include the correct width and height when rendering the tag.

 Common mistakes when fixing this